guguji666666/Active-Directoy-Lab/Push PS scripts on startup/readme.md

 ### 3. Define the permission of `Users & Computer objects` on this shared folder
 ![image](https://user-images.githubusercontent.com/96930989/211191666-af604dde-ecda-4c5a-9a88-9525eb004915.png)

-### 4. Note the `Network Path` generated for this shared folder , we need it later.
+### 4. Note the `Network Path` generated for this shared folder , we will need it later.
 ![image](https://user-images.githubusercontent.com/96930989/211191691-c5234512-64fd-4101-8c6e-0c17e58a41d3.png)

 Sample : `\\WIN-EVUDHQG2VII\SharedFile`

-## Create powershell scripts and bat files (calling powershell exe)
+## Create powershell scripts and bat files (used to call powershell exe)

-### 1. Paste the powershell script you want to push into this folder
+### 1. Paste the powershell script there
 ![image](https://user-images.githubusercontent.com/96930989/211191792-bcd554e8-ce5e-4c6e-8190-a2ade020101b.png)

 Note the `network path` of these powershell scripts